swbuehler/stevenwatsonbuehler.github.io/colophon.md

 ## Mac Tools.

 I have a VMWare virtual machine running a basic macOS Mojave install to manage data on my iPhone, and because Photos is still the best media organizer around (IMHO).
 Because it's not Apple hardware, I can't use it for Messages or Facetime; and because it's VMWare, anything requiring video acceleration (Maps, iMovie) just gives me a black screen.
+Eventually I'll have a real Mac.

 ## Mobile Tools.